Tekleab15/metta-attention/README.md

         - Specify file encoding while reading files (adding the encoding or format of the file we are reading)
         - Addressed IndexError occuring when accessing code children

+# Number two(2)
-# 2  Among the features I have choosen to implement a robust logging framework implemented in the ecan_logger.py file (located in the attention/utils/ directory).
+Among the features I have choosen to implement a robust logging framework implemented in the ecan_logger.py file (located in the attention/utils/ directory).
 This component plays a critical role in monitoring and debugging the ECAN system, ensuring that key events and state changes are captured during execution.
   - The logger records detailed events at various levels (DEBUG, INFO, WARNING, ERROR, CRITICAL) at the following states as follows
        - Initialization events(When the MeTTa instance and agents are created)
        - Agent registeration and execution